Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 A:

-Day Camp check-in will be on the Sunday afternoon with the opening ceremony (check-in day only, see above times).
-Except for Monday July 3 session, check-in will be on Monday morning.
+Day Camp check-in will be on Monday morning with the opening ceremony (check-in day only, see above times).

 Q: How can I get a trial with the Academy?